 Mr. Jobs’ biography is well worth reading.

-But as a business-performance consultant, I don’t share in the universal adulation of Mr. Jobs as a businessperson — primarily because of his lack of vision in three ways:
+As a business-performance consultant, I’m not in agreement with the universal adulation of Mr. Jobs as a businessperson because of his lack of vision in three ways:

 - The offshoring Foxconn scandal concerning the production of Apple products.
 I don’t agree Mr. Jobs exercised enough leadership in in economic patriotism.